 Unlike other record labels, we do not put restrictions or budgets on the time they need in order to achieve the outstanding quality we demand.
 For us, achieving crystal clear clarity is our goal and we don’t stop until we have accomplished it!

 We have 60 compilation and single-artist titles, each one contains the best performers and recordings from that era or genre.
 Everything you hear is the result of years of dedication and a true passion for one hundred percent original vintage music.
+A wonderful purchase for yourself; a grateful vintage present as a gift.

 “I’ve never found digital remastering of early recordings very satisfactory – until now.
 Past Perfect have not only managed to produce a high quality, but have preserved the original ‘soul’ of the recordings at the same time.
 Don’t ask how it is done – just thankful that they can do it!”